chrysanthusobinna/survery-form/readme.md

 I utilized the jQuery DataTable library to make loading patients seamless, with integrated search and sort functionalities.

 ### Dynamic Website
-The website is dynamic, allowing more questions to be added and providing flexibility in choosing which question scores should be counted or not.
+  -The website is dynamic, allowing more questions to be added and providing flexibility in choosing which question scores should be counted or not.
+  - Displaying one question at a time to improve the user experience and make the form more manageable.
+  - Offering options for both single response edits and bulk response edits to streamline data management.

 ### Validation and Data Sanitization